Updated July 15, 2023

 2nd Year-end calculations

-The total loss and the balance in reserves and surplus in next year end will be: Loss of previous period + loss of the current year
+The total loss and the balance in reserves and surplus at next year’s end will be: Loss of the previous period + loss of the current year

 - Reserve and surplus balance = $30,000 + $75,000